Green vs. Red

-Lupin III: Green Vs. Red (ルパン三世 GREEN vs RED, Rupan Sansei: Gurīn tai Reddo), is the third original video animation release of Monkey Punch's popular Lupin III media franchise.
+Lupin the Third: Green vs. Red (ルパン三世 GREEN vs RED, Rupan Sansei: Gurīn tai Reddo), is the third original video animation release of Monkey Punch's popular Lupin the Third media franchise.
 It was released on April 2, 2008, as part of the 40th anniversary of the series.
-Discotek Media released Green Vs. Red on DVD in North America on May 21, 2013.
+Discotek Media released Green vs. Red on DVD in North America on May 21, 2013.

 Plot

 The summary is a linear version of the events of the animation.